From THE HUFFINGTON POST:

 (I think I know where Douglas Feith, Dana Perino, Alberto Gonzales, and Chimpy got their ice cream)

-Glassman, the former Undersecretary of State for Public Diplomacy under President Bush [there was public diplomacy under Chimpy? ] and one-time moderator of CNN’s “Capital Gang Sunday,” will lead a discussion on public policy issues in front of a live audience at Southern Methodist University in Dallas.
+Glassman, the former Undersecretary of State for Public Diplomacy under President Bush [there was public diplomacy under Chimpy? :shock: ] and one-time moderator of CNN’s “Capital Gang Sunday,” will lead a discussion on public policy issues in front of a live audience at Southern Methodist University in Dallas.
 He will remain executive director of the Institute.

 The show will be distributed by Executive Program Services (EPS) to public television stations nationwide, including many PBS affiliates.